Lola (Iggy Azalea song)

 "Lola" is a song by Australian rapper Iggy Azalea, released as the lead single from her fifth extended play Wicked Lips (2019).
 The song is a collaboration with British singer Alice Chater, and is included in her 2020 extended play Aries.
 It was released by Bad Dreams Records (a record label owned by Azalea herself) and Empire Distribution on 8 November 2019.
 The song contains a sample of "Mambo Italiano".

 Azalea and Chater performed the song live for the first time at the International Music Awards in Berlin, Germany on 22 November 2019.

-Background and development
+Background and composition

 Following the release of her long-delayed second studio album in mid-2019, Azalea announced shortly after its release that she would not tour to promote it and would instead work on recording new music.
 After teasing collaborations with Brooke Candy and Pabllo Vittar, Azalea tweeted a photo of her and British singer and dancer Alice Chater in the studio working on a new song.
 Eventually she revealed the title alongside its cover art in late-October 2019, a week before the official release on 7 November.

-Composition

 The song was written by Chater, Azalea, A. Cygnaues, D. Gavin, Dhani Lennevald, and Kee Ingrosso and produced by Carl Falk and J. White Did It.

 The song samples Dean Martin's "Mambo Italiano" and references Ricky Martin's "Livin' La Vida Loca" as well.
 The lyrics reference Azalea's time in a mental institution during 2018.